Funding for almost everyone

 Annually around a quarter of a million dollars is provided to support the Limestone Coast community to undertake natural resource management activities that help to achieve landscape benefits.

-Since 2020/21 Grassroots Grants has been successfully used to kick-start new projects and build upon existing ones.
+Since 2020-21 Grassroots Grants has been successfully used to kick-start new projects and build upon existing ones.
 They have been used to seed activities such as plantings, nature education, citizen science, weed and pest control, erosion management and community engagement.

-Click ‘+ Follow’ above to join the Grassroots Grant community and stay informed of the next rounds, project updates and other opportunities to be involved.
+Join the Grassroots Grant community and stay informed of the next rounds, project updates and other opportunities to be involved.

 Projects

-2023/24 Grassroots Grant recipients
+The successful 2024-25 Grassroots Grant recipients are:

 Further details on current and past projects can be found by exploring the map below.

-Explore four years of community-focussed projects
+Explore five years of community-focussed projects

 Behind the success, inspirational stories from grant recipients